WLAM: History

 WLAM first went on the air September 4, 1947.
 The station initially aired various programs, including ABC Radio programming, music, and local sports coverage.
 An FM sister station on 100.1, WWAV (now WTHT on 99.9) was launched in 1977.
-The station became WKZN on December 26, 1990, swapping call letters with its sister station in Gorham on 870; the two stations eventually began simulcasting a standards format.
+The station became WKZN on December 26, 1990, swapping call letters with its sister station in Gorham on 870; when the two stations began broadcasting a standards format.
 A third station, WJTO in Bath, was part of the simulcast under a local marketing agreement from April 2, 1993, to August 1995.
 On July 19, 1993, WKZN changed its call sign to WZOU.

 Wireless Talking Machine Company sold WZOU, WLAM, and WLAM-FM (106.7 FM, which had launched in 1996 as an FM simulcast of the stations; it is now WXTP), along with 99.9 (by then WMWX) and WTHT (107.5 FM; now WFNK) to Harron Communications, then-owner of WMTW-TV, in 1999.
 On May 21, 2001, Harron restored the WLAM call letters to the station; two weeks prior to this, 870 and 106.7 were converted to news/talk as WMTW.
 While WLAM initially retained the standards format, on November 26, the station was switched to a simulcast of WMTW; shortly afterwards, talk programming was removed from the stations in favor of an all-news format, mainly from the Associated Press's All-News Radio service.

 After Harron sold its Maine radio stations to Nassau Broadcasting Partners in 2004, Newsradio WMTW was discontinued that April.
 Nassau also introduced three separate formats to the stations, with WLAM reverting to standards.
 This incarnation of the format would prove short-lived; in late 2005, the station switched to ESPN Radio.

 One of WLAM's personalities during its standards incarnations was Bud Sawyer, a longtime staple of Portland-area radio stations such as WPOR, who was the station's morning host from 1998 until the 2001 switch to news/talk, and again during the mid-2000s restoration of the standards format.

 WLAM had planned to drop ESPN Radio in favor of programming from Boston's WEEI in January 2008, but the deal between Nassau and Entercom ended up collapsing.
 The ESPN Radio format would remain until February 2, 2009, when WLAM and WLVP switched to an oldies format.
 In conjunction with the change, the stations began simulcasting WCSH's morning and early evening newscasts, a move made to continue the newscasts' availability via radio even after WCSH's own 87.7 MHz audio was discontinued following the shutdown of analog television signals.